quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS frames always apply to a connection, never a single stream.
 A SETTINGS frame MUST be sent as the first frame of each control stream (see
-{{control-streams}}) by each peer, and MUST NOT be sent subsequently or on any other stream.
+{{control-streams}}) by each peer, and MUST NOT be sent subsequently.
+If an endpoint receives a second SETTINGS frame on the control stream, the endpoint MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME.

+SETTINGS frames MUST NOT be sent on any steam other than the control stream.
 If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
-If an endpoint receives a second SETTINGS frame, the endpoint MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME.

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
 However, a negotiation